 Your brand's website communicates to potential customers whether your business knows what it's doing or not.
 That's why web design is important as a marketing tool.
 It highlights the need to invest time and resources into a well-built homepage so it doesn't appear you've settled for a default theme or overly simple layout.

 Why design matters

-You might have a great story to tell, but no one's going to want to read your "About" page or explore your social media posts if you don't engage your audience right away.
+You might have a great story to tell, but no one will want to read your About Us page or explore your social media posts if you don't engage your audience right away.
 But how can you accomplish this?

-"The best brands ... feel more like real, multifaceted personalities than collections of graphical elements," Sletten said.
+"The best brands ... feel more like real, multifaceted personalities than collections of graphical elements," he said.
 "Think about the qualities that are unique to your business and that could attractively represent your brand.
 Then let those qualities drive your logo and website to your Instagram feed and even your storefront, packaging and customer service."

-Additional reporting by Nicole Fallon Taylor.
+Additional reporting by Nicole Fallon.
 Some source interviews were conducted for a previous version of this article.